 Anything reviewed by QA or product manager and ready to be integrated to production.

-Automation is a very important yet often over looked part of a development cycle.
-Often many teams neglect this because of the over-heads that goes with the initial setup of automation process.
+Automation is very important yet often overlooked part of a development cycle.
+Often many teams neglect this because of the over-heads that goes with the initial setup of the automation process.
 Always insist on automating the essential parts of your development cycle to ensure that you are maximizing the available time for development.
 This removes any error that accompanies manual tasks due to human intervention.

 Next time you interact with your development partner, be sure to check with them on these tips above and make the most out of your development experience.